NicolasJBM/scholR/README.md

 follow:

-1. Locate the texmf directory inside the share folder in R. For me, the path was C:Files.2but this can change from user to user.
+1. Locate the texmf directory inside the share folder in R. For me, the path was ‘C:/Program Files/R/R-4.3.1/share/texmf’ but this can change from user to user.
-2. Launch Miktex’s Options via the start menu or by locating this exectuable C:Files-console_admin.exe.
+2. Launch Miktex’s Options via the start menu or by locating this exectuable C:/Program Files/MiKTeX 2.9/miktex/bin/x64/miktex-console_admin.exe.
 3. Click on the “Settings” tab and click “+” /// now just click on “setting”
-4. Map the folder path to texmf that you located earlier.
+4. Go in the “Directories” tab and Map the folder path to texmf that you located earlier.
 5. If you receive an error about the file being in use, make sure to close out of any open session of TeXworks.
 6. Click “Ok” and you’re set to go.